Local dominance unveils clusters in networks: Results

-The LS method is not only faster, but also classifies better than the Louvain algorithm measured by the $F_1$-score for 5 out of 7 examples with ground-truth community labels (see Fig. \textbf{S9} and Supplementary Text B for more details and discussions on the evaluation by $F_1$-score).
-LS also performs well when compared against a broader range of popular community detection algorithms, see Table \textbf{S2}.
+The LS method is not only faster, but also classifies better than the Louvain algorithm measured by the $F_1$-score for 5 out of 7 examples with ground-truth community labels (see Supplementary Fig. 9 and Supplementary Note 2 for more details and discussions on the evaluation by $F_1$-score, and we also make comparisons between \changeII{algorithms} on performance evaluated by conductance \cite{yang2013defining}, see Supplementary Table 4).
+In Table \ref{tab:comparisons}, we extend our comparison of the LS algorithm to include other popular algorithms with different perspectives on community detection, some of which are with greater accuracy albeit slower in implementation.
+For example, the GDG (geodesic density gradient) algorithm \cite{mahmood2016using} first embeds the network into vector space based on shortest path length between nodes and then applies an iterative clustering algorithm, which is similar to mean-shift algorithm \cite{comaniciu2002mean}, both of which are costly in computation, to obtain partitions of communities.
+GDG algorithm achieves the best performance in two out of seven networks, and has an obvious advantage over other methods on Citeseer (see Table \ref{tab:comparisons} and Supplementary Table 2 for more details).
+Another important type of method is inferential ones, which provides powerful tools without arbitrariness and further advances our understanding of community structure of networks \cite{peixoto2023descriptive}.
+Inferential algorithms, which generally \changeII{rely} on SBM as generative models, can explain the inability to detect communities in the very sparse limit \cite{decelle2011asymptotic}, help eliminate the resolution limit in Louvain algorithm and detect hierarchical structure of complex networks \cite{peixoto2014hierarchical}.
+Inferential methods can be adapted to different types of networks ranging from weighted networks \cite{aicher2015learning} to directed ones \cite{larremore2014efficiently} and hypergraphs \cite{contisciani2022inference}.
+However, inferential methods are generally computationally expensive \cite{peixoto2019bayesian,peixoto2014hierarchical}.
+The inferential algorithm described in Refs. \cite{peixoto2019bayesian,peixoto2014hierarchical} has a much better performance than the LS on \changeII{the} Football network (see Supplementary Table 3), whose degree distribution is quite homogeneous.
+Other algorithms typically only attain the first position in one out of seven networks. \changeII{While our LS algorithm} takes the lead in two out of seven networks and secures second place in an additional two.
 We note that the best performing algorithms are well distributed among the benchmarks, which reflects that real networks have generally different generating mechanisms that are better captured by some algorithm than others\cite{rosvall2008maps,peel2017ground}.
-It is, however, interesting that LS consistently ranks first or second in the same 5 benchmark network, and is overall the best classifier, suggesting that the notions of local dominance, hierarchy and community centers are pervasive in real networks.
-It is therefore instructive to understand why LS does not perform well on the Football network \cite{girvan2002community,evans2010clique,evans2012football}.
-The Football network is fairly homogeneous, and we have already explained why the LS method does not perform well in this situation, see the subsection on multiscale community detection.
+This suggests that achieving optimal performance across all scenarios is highly improbable \cite{peixoto2023implicit}, aligning with the No Free Lunch theorem \cite{peel2017ground}.
+It is, however, interesting that LS consistently ranks first or second in the four out of seven benchmark networks, and is overall the best classifier, suggesting that the notions of local dominance, hierarchy and community centers are pervasive in real networks, whose degree distributions are generally heterogeneous.
+It is also instructive to understand why LS does not perform well on the Football network \cite{girvan2002community,evans2010clique,evans2012football}.
+It is due to the fact that the Football network is fairly homogeneous, and we have already explained why the LS method does not perform well in this situation, see the subsection on multiscale community detection.
 There is also significant connectivity between the largest degree nodes in the ground-truth communities, thus some of them become direct followers to others and their communities are merged.
 If a portion of links between the largest degree nodes were removed, the partition given by the LS method would be much closer to the ground truth.